marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Location
 Salon 10-12 (Lower B2)

+##### About

+Puppet is easy to use and understand for modeling a desired configuration state within the bounds of a single system.
+For multitier applications however, or configuration involving data and content distributed between variable numbers of systems and tiers, the modeling gets more complex.

+This talk will use Puppet Labs Professional Services’ implementation of a flexible-architecture Puppet Enterprise deployment as a case study to talk specifically about:

+- Minimizing required configuration input for multitier apps
+- Using Puppet to model variable size app tiers of expandable and contractible size
+- Art of the Possible and constraints to be aware of when using only pure Puppet and its eventual consistency configuration model

+The intended audience is advanced Puppet users interested in pushing Puppet to today’s multitier limits.
+The talk will incorporate specific code examples and a full working implementation of a Puppetized mulitier app.
+It will be accessible to general Puppet practitioners looking for an art-of-the-possible level understanding.

 ### 4:20pm - Orchestrated Functional Testing with Puppet-spec and Mspectator - Raphaël Pinson, Camptocamp